Broadcast Channels with Privacy Leakage Constraints: Introduction

 \section{Introduction}

-Confidential and non-confidential messages are often transmitted over the same channel.
+Public and confidential messages are often transmitted over the same channel.
 However, the underlying principles for constructing codes without and with secrecy are different.
 Without secrecy constraints, codes should use all available channel resources to reliably convey information to the destinations.
-The presence of confidential messages, on the other hand, requires that some resources are allocated to preserve secrecy.
+Confidential messages, on the other hand, require that some channel resources are allocated to preserve security.
 We study relationships between the coding strategies and the fundamental limits of communication with and without secrecy.
-To this end we incorporate secret and non-secret transmissions over a two-user broadcast channel (BC) by considering the BC with privacy leakage constraints (Fig. \ref{FIG:general_BC_leakage}).
+To this end we simultaneously account for secret and non-secret transmissions over a two-user broadcast channel (BC) by means of privacy leakage constraints (Fig.~\ref{FIG:general_BC_leakage}).